rktjmp/lush.nvim/FAQ.md

 Long answer:

-There isn't a noticeable performance impact in using Lush over a raw VimL colorscheme.
-The parse and compile stage is generally around 1ms on a quite aged core i5 and is comparatively dwarfed by the 3ms spent waiting Vim's interpreter to apply the commands, a penalty which raw VimL schemes would share.
+There isn't a noticeable performance impact in using Lush over a raw Vim Script colorscheme.
+The parse and compile stage is generally around 1ms on a quite aged core i5 and is comparatively dwarfed by the 3ms spent waiting Vim's interpreter to apply the commands, a penalty which raw Vim Script schemes would share.

-If you noticed a poor performance, you can always export your theme to VimL after using Lush to aid the development process.
+If you noticed a poor performance, you can always export your theme to Vim Script after using Lush to aid the development process.

 *Times measured with libuv's hrtime(), specifically around the parse, compile and apply calls.
-There may be a few extra nanoseconds not recorded between calling in and out of functions, as well as the initial file load time (which VimL would also incur).*
+There may be a few extra nanoseconds not recorded between calling in and out of functions, as well as the initial file load time (which Vim Script would also incur).*

 ```
 Parse:   286300  ns  0.2863 ms -- resolve lush-spec into concrete values
-Compile: 671900  ns  0.6719 ms -- convert concrete spec into viml commands
+Compile: 671900  ns  0.6719 ms -- convert concrete spec into vimscript commands
-Apply:   3134300 ns  3.1343 ms -- pass to VimL interpreter (iterate array and call "nvim_command", "nvim_exec" performance is identical)
+Apply:   3134300 ns  3.1343 ms -- pass to Vim Script interpreter (iterate array and call "nvim_command", "nvim_exec" performance is identical)
 Total:   4092500 ns  4.0925 ms

 Parse:   373500  ns  0.3735 ms